 Julie Taylor launched her very successful Makeweaves project last year, with weaversbazaar support.
 This year we are continuing to support her as she widens the reach of Makeweaves to a bigger audience.

 Gill Williamson is leading a community art event in her home village of Whitchurch-on-Thames this Spring.
 The beautiful Whitchurch Bridge will be bedecked with all sorts of yarn bombing, paintings, tapestry and many other forms of creative decoration from 29th April to 14 May 2017. weaversbazaar will be supporting this event and Matty will also be contributing a tapestry she has woven for the event.

 The Witchcraft Tapestry Series

 Anne Jackson is planning a one-woman exhibition this year, in The Museum in the Park, Stroud (and possibly other venues) of her Witchcraft Series of tapestries.
-To accompany this there will be a high-quality catalogue which weaversbazaar will contributed towards.
+To accompany this there will be a high-quality catalogue which weaversbazaar will contribute towards.

 Submarines of Dundee

 Building on her very successful series of tapestries commemorating the Arctic Convoys of WWWII, Katie Russell is now embarking on a project to commemorate the submarines of Dundee. weaversbazaar will be supporting this.

 This year weaversbazaar will be awarding a prize of £250 to the winner of the People's Choice selection from the exhibits at this major tapestry exhibition, Heallreaf2.
 With two venues, West Dean College, Sussex and The Brick Lane Gallery, London, there are plenty of opportunities to visit and place your vote.
 Full details at the Heallreaf2 website